btcpayserver/btcpayserver-doc/UseCase.md

 # BTCPay Server Use Cases

-Build with the community in mind, BTCPay server is a feature-rich software with plenty of use-cases that can solve problems for different types of users.
+Built with the community in mind, BTCPay server is a feature-rich software with plenty of use-cases that can solve problems for different types of users.

 In this guide, we will show you some of the use-cases of BTCPay, but it is by no means limited to the groups of users we mentioned.